Get stories and expert advice on all things related to college and parenting.

 Read about end-of-semester options for difficult courses here >

-Don’t skimp on sleep, make sure to eat well, drink plenty of water, and find a way to relax.
+Don’t skimp on sleep; make sure to eat well, drink plenty of water, and find a way to relax.
 Relaxing may seem impossible when you are only three pages into a 15-page paper, but figure out what calms you and do it.
 It will make you more productive.
-Go to the gym if that’s what you need, meditate (there’s an app for that, too), go out with friends, play a game, go pet an on-campus therapy dog if you have that option.
+Go to the gym if that’s what you need, meditate (there’s an app for that, too), go out with friends, play a game, or go pet an on-campus therapy dog if you have that option.
 Burnout is real, so take a break before it breaks you.

 On that subject…